-- (1) That the satisfactory revenue position at the end of the third quarter of 2014/15 be noted; - (2) That the proposals for slippage and re-profiling in the capital programme to 2015/16 be approved; - (3) That the detail in the report on the collection fund, general fund balances and treasury management activity be noted; - (4) That approval be given to utilising £106,500 of the projected underspend for the advancement of the review of office accommodation; and - (5) That approval be given to set aside £400,000 of the projected underspend for 2014/15 to fund specific projects which support the delivery of the Council's strategic priorities.
+- 1.1 Issue for Decision - 1.1.1 To consider the capital and revenue budget and expenditure figures for the third quarter of 2014/15. - 1.1.2 To consider other financial matters with a material effect on the medium term financial strategy or the balance sheet. - 1.2 Recommendation of Head of Finance & Resources - 1.2.1 It is recommended that Cabinet: - a) Note the satisfactory revenue position at the end of the third quarter of 2014/15; - b) Agree the proposals for slippage and re-profiling in the capital programme to 2015/16; - c) Note the detail in the report on the collection fund, general fund balances and treasury management activity; - d) Agree to utilise £106,500 of the projected underspend for the advancement of the review of office accommodation; and - e) Agree to set aside £400,000 of the projected underspend for 2014/15 to fund specific projects which support the delivery of the council's strategic priorities. - 1.3 Reasons for Recommendation - 1.3.1 The Director of Regeneration & Communities is the Responsible Financial Officer, and has overall responsibility for budgetary control and financial management.
+However in practice day to day budgetary control is delegated to service managers, with assistance and advice from their director and the finance section.
+This report advises and updates the Cabinet on the current position with regard to both revenue and capital expenditure against the approved budgets, and also includes sections on Collection Fund performance and Treasury Management performance.

-Reasons for Decision

-The Director of Regeneration & Communities is the Responsible Financial Officer, and has overall responsibility for budgetary control and financial management.
-However, in practice day to day budgetary control is delegated to service managers, with assistance and advice from their director and the finance section.
-The report advised and updated Members on the current position with regard to both revenue and capital expenditure against the approved budgets, and also included sections on Collection Fund performance and Treasury Management performance.